RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  `What is ROCclr? <#what-is-rocclr>`__
 -  `Can a HIP binary run on both AMD and Nvidia platforms? <#can-a-hip-binary-run-on-both-amd-and-nvidia-platforms>`__
--  `Can I link HIP code with host code compiled with another compiler on HIP Clang? <#Can-i-link-HIP-code-with-host-code-compiled-with-another-compiler-on-HIP-Clang?>`__
+-  `Can I link HIP code with host code compiled with another compiler on HIP Clang? <#Can-I-link-HIP-code-with-host-code-compiled-with-another-compiler-on-HIP-Clang?>`__
 -  `HIP detected my platform (hip-clang vs nvcc) incorrectly - what should I do? <#hip-detected-my-platform-hip-clang-vs-nvcc-incorrectly---what-should-i-do>`__